billfitzgerald/infosec-primer/getting_started.md

 Firefox is a free, open-source browser and can be downloaded here: https://www.mozilla.org/en-US/firefox/new/.

 Firebug is a browser extension that enables observation of the network requests and responses for Firefox browsing sessions.
 It can monitor both [http](glossary.md#h.glossary-http) and [https](glossary.md#h.glossary-https) traffic.
-Because of its straightforward setup and integration with the browser it is a good choice for tests that do not require the extra features of an external proxy such as <a href="https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project" alt="OWASP Zed Attack Proxy, or ZAP" title="OWASP Zed Attack Proxy, or ZAP">OWASP ZAP</a>.
+Because of its straightforward setup and integration with the browser, it is a good choice for tests that do not require the extra features of an external proxy such as <a href="https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project" alt="OWASP Zed Attack Proxy, or ZAP" title="OWASP Zed Attack Proxy, or ZAP">OWASP ZAP</a>.

-More information about Firebug can be found at http://getfirebug.com/
+More information about Firebug can be found at http://getfirebug.com/.

-Advanced Cookie Manager plugin is a tool that lets us manipulate, inspect, and delete individual [cookies](glossary.md#h.glossary-cookies).
-More information about the Advanced Cookie Manager is available at https://addons.mozilla.org/en-US/firefox/addon/cookie-manager/
+The Advanced Cookie Manager plug-in is a tool that lets us manipulate, inspect, and delete individual [cookies](glossary.md#h.glossary-cookies).
+More information about the Advanced Cookie Manager is available at https://addons.mozilla.org/en-US/firefox/addon/cookie-manager/.

 OWASP Zed Attack Prozy, or ZAP, is a freely available, cross-platform and open-source proxy program developed and maintained by [OWASP](https://www.owasp.org) (Open Web App Security Project).
 It provides more advanced features than Firebug and can be used to monitor the network traffic of mobile devices, as well as programs or browsers running on any host on the tester's local network.
 ZAP downloads and documentation are available at [the OWASP ZAP project page](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project).